skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 The first runaway protection is the secondary timers 3 and 4.

 A secondary way to add a runaway protection was `pulsetime` with Tasmota commands but their was some certain conditions that would cause it to reset for long running power state (see here: https://github.com/arendst/Tasmota/issues/7810).
 Not ideal in our case.
+This also may be an option https://tasmota.github.io/docs/Rules/#time-delayed-auto-off-switch

 The third way is using NodeRed to trigger a power state off if receiving MQTT messages.
 This could be adapted to turn off timers when the weather is expected to rain.